 A variety of qualitative and quantitative research methods are deployed in research on the sociology of culture – from ethnography and semi-structured interviews to critical discourse analysis and the secondary analysis of quantitative and qualitative data.

-Funders of our research include the British Academy, The Higher Education Funding Council, The Royal Navy and the Economic and Social Research Council.
+Funders of our research include the British Academy, The Higher Education Funding Council, UKRI, The Chartered Institute of Personnel and Development and the Economic and Social Research Council.

 Our work is regularly published in leading academic journals within the field, including Cultural Sociology; Theory, Culture and Society; Journal of Cultural Analysis and Social Change; Gender, Place and Culture; Journal of Sociology; Journal of Consumer Culture; and The Sociological Review.
 Dr Simon Stewart is also Editor-in-Chief of Journal of Cultural Analysis and Social Change.

 We've also presented our work at conferences held by the International Sociological Association, the European Sociological Association, and the British Sociological Association, and published research monographs with publishers such as Sage, Routledge, Blackwell, Cambridge University Press, the Open University Press, Palgrave Macmillan, and Ashgate.

 We're examining the biographical and life history narratives of migrants in relation to their experiences of homelessness during the coronavirus crisis.